armory/docs/content/en/cd-as-a-service/tutorials/deploy-demo-app.md

 ## Learning objectives

-In this tutorial, you configure your Kubernetes environment for the sample app and then deploy to multiple targets using Armory CD-as-a-Service.

 This tutorial is designed to use a single Kubernetes cluster with multiple namespaces to simulate multiple clusters.
-In a real
+The sample code is in a GitHub repo that you can fork to your own GitHub account.

+- Create **Client Credentials** to use for installing Remote Network Agents.
+- Install Remote Network Agents in your Kubernetes cluster.